RichealYoung/ImplicitNeuralCompression/README.md

 # 💾Implicit Neural Compression (INC)
+⭐We have provided PyTorch and CUDA versions of the SCI method's code, which can be found in [BRIEF_PyTorch](https://github.com/RichealYoung/BRIEF_PyTorch) and [BRUEF_CUDA](https://github.com/RichealYoung/BRIEF_CUDA), respectively.

 Our paper was accepted to AAAI2023.
 You can also find our full-version paper [on arXiv](https://arxiv.org/abs/2209.15180)

 <img src="docs/assets_readme/SCI_method.jpg" width="80%"/>